bmc0/dsp/README.md

 	output_channels=1
 	effects_chain=gain -3.0 lowshelf 100 1.0s +3.0 @/path/to/eq_file

+Relative file paths in the `effects_chain` line are relative to the configuration directory.

 The loglevel can be set to `VERBOSE`, `NORMAL`, or `SILENT` through the `LADSPA_DSP_LOGLEVEL` environment variable.